PoCInnovation/Pool2022/Software/day03/Golang/README.md

 }
 ```

-- Create a `middlewares` mackage, containing the `CheckPalindrome` function.
+- Create a `middlewares` package, containing the `CheckPalindrome` function.
 > Here's [how to validate body with gin](https://github.com/gin-gonic/gin#model-binding-and-validation).\
 > If the body is invalid, return the right error code with an explicit error message.